Betting on hockey is no easy task for the uninitiated.

 Pittsburgh Penguins Under 46.5 Wins -135

-Most of the time you’ll see a fractional number to avoid pushes on season win totals.
+Most of the time you’ll see a fractional number to avoid pushes.
+See the current NHL season win totals here.

 First, Second, & Third Period Bets

-You can also bet hockey by period instead of on the full game.
+You can also bet hockey by a period instead of on the full game.
 This is simply an adjusted money line or total for that specific period.
-The first period lines are set prior to the game, with the second and third period lines getting created and updated during intermissions.
+The first-period lines are set prior to the game, with the second and third-period lines getting created and updated during intermissions.